Chichimeca: Etymology

 The Nahuatl name Chīchīmēcah (plural, pronounced [tʃiːtʃiːˈmeːkaʔ]; singular Chīchīmēcatl) means "inhabitants of Chichiman," Chichiman meaning "area of milk."
 It is sometimes said to be related to chichi "dog", but both is in chichi are short, and both in Chīchīmēcah are long.
 That changes the meaning, as vowel length is phonemic in Nahuatl.

 Ethnohistorical descriptions

 In the late sixteenth century, Gonzalo de las Casas wrote about the Chichimec.
-He had received an encomienda near Durango and fought in the wars against the Chichimec peoples: the Pame, the Guachichile, the Guamari and the Zacateco, who lived in the area known at the time as "La Gran Chichimeca."
+He had received an encomienda near Durango and fought in the wars against the Chichimec peoples: the Pame, the Guachichil, the Guamare and the Zacateco, who lived in the area known at the time as "La Gran Chichimeca."
 Las Casas' account was called Report of the Chichimeca and the Justness of the War Against Them.
 He described the people, providing ethnographic information.
-He wrote that they only covered their genitalia with clothing; painted their bodies; and ate only game, roots and berries.
+He wrote that they covered only their genitalia with clothing; painted their bodies; and ate only game, roots and berries.
 He mentioned, in order to prove their supposed barbarity, that Chichimec women, having given birth, continued traveling on the same day without stopping to recover.

 In the late 16th century, according to the Spanish, the Chichimeca did not worship idols as did many of the surrounding indigenous peoples.